If Japan isn’t traditional enough already, these 6 books show you the country in a whole new light.

 Annie Daly sets up on a journey to uncover well-being secrets from different parts of the world.
 Inspired to describe them in her future book Destination Wellness, the author travels to 6 regions that share little to no similarities.

 At one point her travels take her to Japan.
 Here Annie Daly learns to slow down, take time to honor fleeting moments of life, and pay more respect to people around her.
 To the author’s surprise, the Japanese are not born to be good at everything.
-They learn it hard way.
+They learn it the hard way.
 Often this learning process is long.
 The first step is never easy, but it’s always important.

 All of these secrets of Japan become less puzzling once you read Daly’s debut book.
-Easy to read, this section of the book makes you feel like you’ve demystified the Japanese culture without being physically present in the country.
+Easy to read, this section of the book makes you feel like you’ve demystified Japanese culture without being physically present in the country.

 6. Memoirs of a Geisha